What is in this leaflet

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Gilmat.

-Remind any doctor, dentist or pharmacist you visit that you are using Gilmat.
+Tell any other doctor, dentist or pharmacist who treats you that you are taking Gilmat.

 Do not give this medicine to anyone else even if their condition seems to be the same as yours.